appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 appcircle-store-web                nginx   *.store.appcircle.spacetech.com                                192.168.1.245,192.168.1.246,192.168.1.247   80      24m
 appcircle-web-app                  nginx   my.appcircle.spacetech.com                                     192.168.1.245,192.168.1.246,192.168.1.247   80      24m
 appcircle-web-event                nginx   hook.appcircle.spacetech.com                                   192.168.1.245,192.168.1.246,192.168.1.247   80      24m
 appcircle-webeventredis            nginx   redis.appcircle.spacetech.com                                  192.168.1.245,192.168.1.246,192.168.1.247   80      24m
 ```

 You should configure your DNS records according to your DNS provider.
 For a best practice, create a `A` record for the `my.appcircle.spacetech.com` and create `CNAME` records for other domains.

+## Sign in to Appcircle

 You can use the `my` prefixed domain name to access Appcircle dashboard.
 For example, if you set `global.urls.domainName` to `.appcircle.spacetech.com` then you should use `my.appcircle.spacetech.com` address.

 After you see the login page of the Appcircle, you can now use the initial username and password to login to the Appcircle dashboard.
 You can check the initial username and password from the `global.yaml` file that you have used to install Appcircle server.
 The values you should look for are under `auth.auth-keycloak.initialUsername` and `auth.auth-keycloak.initialPassword` keys.